jianxiaoguo/website/content/en/docs/installing-workflow/gateway.md

 ## Install a Kubernetes Gateway

-Now that Workflow has been deployed with the `global.gatewayClass` , we will need a Kubernetes gateway in place to begin routing traffic.
+Now that Workflow has been deployed with the `gatewayClass` , we will need a Kubernetes gateway in place to begin routing traffic.

 Here is an example of how to use [istio](https://istio.io/) as an gateway for Workflow.
 Of course, you are welcome to use any controller you wish.